demisto/content/Packs/AWS-SecurityHub/Integrations/AWS_SecurityHub/README.md

  Security Hub must be enabled for the member account in the same Region that the invite was sent from.

-## Configure AWS - Security Hub on Demisto
+## Configure AWS - Security Hub on Cortex XSOAR
 ---

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.